ghorn/ocpcheck/README.md

 ocpcheck
 ========

-The code Generate.hs is a code that generates a certain number of times problems with 2 variables.
-The number is given by the user after request (must be a number, haven't considered exceptions yet)
+Ocpcheck goal is to generate feasible or unfeasible problems of a certain type in order to check solvers.

 The problem is :

-          max a x + b y
+          max C x

-s.t. lbg <= c x + d y <= ubg
+s.t. lbg <= A x <= ubg

 s.t.    lbx <= x <= ubx

 s.t.    lby <= y <= uby

-Then the machine automatically generates a random boolean and then uses the functions in RandGLPK.hs to generate the parameters and boundaries of the problem.
-Then we create the problem and the constraints of a hmatrix-glpk problem-solver with those parameters and bounds.

-The machine then shows if the parameters were supposed to create a fesaible problem (True) or not (False) alongside with the result of the solver (NoFeasible, UnFeasible, Optimal {..} ) I.e :
-False      ->       UnFeasible

 ---
+The files RandGLPK, Rand and Generate focuses on problems with only one constraint and a two-dimension space.
+Generate.hs uses the hmatrix-glpk solver to test RandGLPK.

+The file LPGenerate focuses on LP problems of any dimensions (space and constraints).
+The file QPGenerate does the same but for an objective function of the following kind : xQx + Cx

+The file CreateText generates a *.hs file which can then be used to test Greg Horn's NLP sover from dynobud. the file TestHigherDim tests LPGenerate with the hmatrix-glpk solver.

+---

+This is how I proceeded for the beginning:
 The module RandGLPK defines new types :
   Param : the parameters a, b, c, d
   Bounds : the bounds for the constraints lbx,ubx,lby,uby,lbg,ubg